Erls-Corporation/jquery.path/README.markdown

 * start is the angle of the start point.
 0 is "North", measured clockwise
 * end is the angle of the start point.
 0 is "North", measured clockwise
 * dir is the direction to move in.
 Only required if not obvious from start and end (e.g. if start is 100, end is 30, but you want to animate clockwise)

+The boolean parameter of the $.path.arc() function enables the rotate option (defaults to false).

 Other Paths
 ----